dfdwebsites/React-Eshop/README.md

     update data with id so each item is unique added server api for each product
     Badge show items in total combined with quantity

+## 13. Create CartScreen

+    Create CartScreen with button actions and all UI with bootstrap add the ability to add to cart from homescreen add increase quantity buttons and delete from cart make the cart to be saved in localhost for refresh